Key Takeaways

 - Tools like EdisonOS turn score data into actionable, personalized SAT preparation strategies

 Your digital SAT score report is not just a final score.
-It is a detailed diagnostic document that shows how you performed, where you struggled, how you compare with other students, and how ready you are for college-level coursework.
+It is a detailed diagnostic document that shows how you performed and where you struggled.
+It shows how you compare with other students, and how ready you are for college-level coursework.

 With the SAT moving fully to a digital, adaptive format in March 2024, the way scores are generated and reported has changed.
 The updated SAT score report removes legacy elements like cross-test scores and traditional subscores, replacing them with clearer section scores, percentiles, and readiness benchmarks.